• Recipe Index

 Ingredients

-• 3 cups finely chopped parsley (wash parsley thoroughly several times dry it well and remove stalks before chopping)
+• 3 cups finely chopped parsley wash parsley thoroughly several times, dry it well and remove stalks before chopping.

-• 6 tbsp. extra virgin olive oil
+• 6 tablespoons extra virgin olive oil

-• ½ tsp. sea salt more to taste
+• ½ teaspoon sea salt more to taste

-• freshly ground black pepper to taste
+• ¼ teaspoon freshly ground black pepper more to taste

 Instructions